GLN Summer Clerk Programme

 - WorkSafe New Zealand

-If you would like a sense of what we look for in candidates, and how we run our recruitment process, please read the application guidance document below.
+Recruitment for our 2019 programme has closed but, if you would like a sense of what we look for in candidates and how we run our recruitment process, please read the application guidance document below.
 Please click here, on the image below or on the title above to access the file.